Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 Diagnosis of osteoarthritis of the hip joint

-1. Medical history A detailed conversation with the doctor about your symptoms.
+1. Medical history: A detailed discussion with the doctor about your symptoms.

 2. Clinical examination